fnagel/docker-typo3/README.md

 ## What is this?

-Yet another TYPO3 CMS docker package.
+Yet another TYPO3 CMS Docker package.
 It's simple, understandable and yet fully functional.

 _Suitable for development and production._